abstractitptyltd/abstractit-puppet/README.md

 ###Setup Requirements

 This module currently only works completely on Ubuntu Precise and Trusty at this stage.
-Initial support for RedHat and CentOS 5,6 and 7 has been added but only as an agent.
-Puppet master on RedHat and CentOS will be added soon.
+Support for RedHat and CentOS 5,6 and 7 has been added with a few limitations.
+The new pupet-agent and puppetserver are supported on Ubuntu Centos and RedHat but a puppet master running under Passenger is only supported on Ubuntu.

 I will be adding support for other operating systems when I get a chance.
 It also only configures puppet 3.6.x.
 If you need support for previous versions let me know.